 Photorealism as a style of art became a movement in the late 1960s and early 1970s America.
 For more information on this art movement, click here.

 3. Painterly art is distinguished by visible brushstrokes and texture in the paint.
 This style can be created using oils, acrylics, watercolors, gouache, and any other medium where a brush is used.

-In the past, early painters took great pains to eliminate brushstrokes or texture from their paintings by working and blending their paint.
-Not so with painterly artists.
-They make no attempt to hide their brushwork that has been loosely and quickly applied.
-The paint doesn’t have to be applied in a thick manner either, thin layers of paint work just as well using the painterly art style.
+In the past, early painters took great pains to eliminate brushstrokes or texture from their paintings by working and blending their paint, not so with painterly artists.
+However, they do not attempt to hide their brushwork that has been loosely and quickly applied.
+The paint doesn’t have to be applied thickly either; thin layers of paint work just as well using the painterly art style.

 Impressionistic paintings are often painted outdoors to capture the natural sunlight and color of their subjects.
 Black is rarely used since impressionist artists prefer mixing and using dark tones and complementary colors.
 Impressionism is more a representation of an artist’s impression.
-It does not try to be accurate in its detail, but rather, is more like an expression of the heart.
+It does not try to be accurate in its detail, but rather, it is more like an expression of the heart.

 Surrealism originated in France and flourished as an art movement in the early twentieth century.
 For more information about the surrealist movement, click here.

 Pop art paintings tend to focus on bold colors and realistic imagery.
-There is usually no hidden meaning in the composition either and pop artists rarely use any of the traditional techniques of perspective to create an illusion of realism in the painting.
+There is usually no hidden meaning in the composition either.
+Pop artists rarely use any of the traditional techniques of perspective to create an illusion of realism in the painting.
 Some pop artists use mass production techniques such as silk screening to replicate their works, mirroring the manufacturing process of consumer goods.
-Because of its use of commercial imagery, pop art is one of the most recognizable styles of modern art.
+Because of its commercial imagery, pop art is one of the most recognizable modern art styles.